sourcejs/Source/docs/base/readme.md

 Specs are the main content files in SourceJS engine, in them you define all your description of chosen components and it's code examples.
 Originally we use `*.src` and `*.md` file templates, but you're free to configure your own technologies with plugins, like [Jade](https://github.com/sourcejs/sourcejs-jade) for example.

+We treat Spec files as an interface, you can construct your Spec page in any ways, following only few simple rules - each Spec must have `info.json` file aside, with meta information for the Engine and output spec page must have SourceJS compliant markup.
+Special markup contains only few vital classes like `.source_section`, `.source_example` and the rest is plain, semantic HTML.

 <div class="source_note">
     After initialization, you get `sourcejs/user` folder, which is the place for all your custom content.
 All new Specs and configuration of main engine must be done there.
 </div>